 - Using your Norton[®] AntiVirus program to check files and programs that are on diskettes, attached to e-mail messages, or downloaded from the Internet. - Checking all programs for viruses before installing them. - Disabling macros on suspicious Microsoft Word and Excel files.
-These programs will warn you if a document that you are opening contains a macro that might have a virus. - Periodically updating your Norton AntiVirus program to protect against the latest viruses.
+These programs will warn you if a document that you are opening contains a macro that might have a virus. - You should periodically update your Norton AntiVirus program to protect against the latest viruses.

-For more information on protecting your computer from viruses, click Start, then select Help and Support.
+For more information on protecting your computer from viruses, click Start, then select Help and Support or Help.